Glossary

 View article

 Person to Person SMS, or Peer to Peer SMS (P2P SMS) are a type of SMS that flow between two end users via their individual home networks.
-It is distinctly different from A2P SMS in that it can easily be replaced by OTT messaging like WhatsApp.
+It is distinctly different from A2P SMS in that it can easily be replaced by OTT messaging.

 View article